-- 1. RNABC Membership Cost \$37.45 per year, starting in March/99.
-The following two documents will be sent with membership: - Canadian Nurses Association.
-(1997).
-Code of ethics for registered nurses.
-Ottawa: Author. - Registered Nurses Association of British Columbia.
-(1998).
+- 1. RNABC Membership Cost \$37.45 per year.
+The following document will be sent with membership: - Registered Nurses Association of British Columbia.
+(2000).
 Standards of nursing practice in British Columbia.
-Vancouver: Author. - Note: It takes 8 weeks to process membership applications so apply early.
+Vancouver: Author.
+Included in this booklet on page 30 is Appendix 3: The Canadian Nurses Association Code of ethics for registered nurses.
+Ottawa: Author. - Note: It takes 8 weeks to process membership applications so apply early.
 You will need these documents for week 11 of the term.
 Be aware that you will be expected to renew your membership in March 2002.
+(Renewal forms to be sent to you in early January.)